RGBKnights/Lusus/GAME.md

 * Enrage - bearer cannot make moves that do not take pieces
 * Phase - bearer gains the ability to move through one piece when it moves
 * Double Action
-* Spring - this piece can continue diagonal movement bouncing off other pieces and walls.  as well another pieces can do the same, bouncing off this piece
+* Spring - this piece can continue diagonal movement bouncing off other pieces and walls.
+As well another pieces can do the same, bouncing off this piece.
 * Deadspace - uses up a slot
 * Condemn - uses up 2 slots
 * Wrap - bearer gains the ability to wrap around the left and right sides of the board